Future Horizons – Careers programme Year 7 – Year 13

-Mrs Pascoe can be contacted via email: epascoe@beechencliff.org.uk
+Mrs Pascoe can be contacted via email: careers@beechencliff.mnsp.org.uk or via the main school switchboard phone number: 01225 480466.

 We offer support, advice and guidance to all pupils and their parents/carers.
 It is a friendly, confidential and impartial service.
-Whether you know exactly what you aspire to do or have no idea, we can support you in a wide range of topics from Sixth Form, Further and Higher Education, Apprenticeships, the labour market or taking a gap year.
+Whether you know exactly what you aspire to do or have no idea, we can support you in a wide range of topics from Sixth Form, Further, Technical and Higher Education, Apprenticeships, the labour market or taking a gap year.

 All pupils take part in a careers programme that: